hengyu89/UCSD_HW5_Work-Day-Scheduler/README.md

 * Once you save your plans, whenever you refresh the webpage, the saved plans will always be shown there.
 (Not available for different devices.)

+## Operation

+1. Write done your plan in different time blocks.

+2. Click the blue buttons (any one of them).

+3. Refresh the page, you'll see the plans will still stay there.

 ## Screenshot with one demo

 ![This is the demo of webpage when I click the calendar application at 13:00.](./assets/images/demo1.png)